a2stuff/a2d/res/notes/testplan.md

   * Special > Eject Disk is disabled.
   * Special > Check Drive is disabled.
   * File > Duplicate... is disabled.
+  * File > Rename... is disabled.
-  * File > Open, File > Get Info, File > Rename..., Special > Lock..., Special > Unlock..., and Special > Get Size are disabled.
+  * File > Open, File > Get Info, Special > Lock..., Special > Unlock..., and Special > Get Size are disabled.
 * Launch DeskTop.
 Select only the Trash icon.
 Verify that:
   * Special > Eject Disk is disabled.
   * Special > Check Drive is disabled.
   * File > Duplicate... is disabled.
+  * File > Rename... is disabled.
-  * File > Open, File > Get Info, File > Rename..., Special > Lock..., Special > Unlock..., and Special > Get Size are disabled.
+  * File > Open, File > Get Info, Special > Lock..., Special > Unlock..., and Special > Get Size are disabled.
 * Launch DeskTop.
 Select a volume.
 Verify that:
   * Special > Eject Disk is enabled.
   * Special > Check Drive is enabled.
   * File > Duplicate... is disabled.
+  * File > Rename... is enabled.
-  * File > Open, File > Get Info, File > Rename..., Special > Lock..., Special > Unlock..., and Special > Get Size are enabled.
+  * File > Open, File > Get Info, Special > Lock..., Special > Unlock..., and Special > Get Size are enabled.
 * Launch DeskTop.
+Select two volume icons.
+Verify that:
+  * Special > Eject Disk is enabled.
+  * Special > Check Drive is enabled.
+  * File > Duplicate... is disabled.
+  * File > Rename... is disabled.
+  * File > Open, File > Get Info, Special > Lock..., Special > Unlock..., and Special > Get Size are enabled.
+* Launch DeskTop.
 Select a volume icon and the Trash icon.
 Verify that:
   * Special > Eject Disk is enabled.
   * Special > Check Drive is enabled.
   * File > Duplicate... is disabled.
+  * File > Rename... is disabled.
-  * File > Open, File > Get Info, File > Rename..., Special > Lock..., Special > Unlock..., and Special > Get Size are enabled.
+  * File > Open, File > Get Info, Special > Lock..., Special > Unlock..., and Special > Get Size are enabled.
 * Launch DeskTop.
 Open a volume window, and select a file.
 Verify that:
   * Special > Eject Disk is disabled.
   * Special > Check Drive is disabled.
+  * File > Rename... is enabled.
   * File > Duplicate... is enabled.
+  * File > Open, File > Get Info, Special > Lock..., Special > Unlock..., and Special > Get Size are enabled.
+* Launch DeskTop.
+Open a volume window, and select two files.
+Verify that:
+  * Special > Eject Disk is disabled.
+  * Special > Check Drive is disabled.
+  * File > Rename... is disabled.
+  * File > Duplicate... is enabled.
-  * File > Open, File > Get Info, File > Rename..., Special > Lock..., Special > Unlock..., and Special > Get Size are enabled.
+  * File > Open, File > Get Info, Special > Lock..., Special > Unlock..., and Special > Get Size are enabled.
 * Launch DeskTop.
 Close all windows.
 Verify that File > New Folder..., File > Close Window, File > Close All, and everything in the View menu are disabled.
 * Launch DeskTop.
 Open a window.
 Verify that File > New Folder..., File > Close Window, File > Close All, and everything in the View menu are enabled.